10 Creative Middle School Fundraising Ideas That Actually Work

 4. Color run or fun run

 Host a short run or walk around the school.
 Add music, color powder, or themes to make it exciting.
-Students collect pledges from friends and family to participate.
+Students collect pledges through peer-to-peer fundraising pages.
+According to CharityAuctions.com, pledge-based events see 3 times more revenue per student than ticket sales alone.

 5. Trivia night